Choosing Your HA Topology

 Also for Galera there is a similar challenge: you can in theory add as many hosts as you’d like to your application config and pick one at random.
 The same problem arises when this host is down: you might end up connecting to an unavailable host.
 Also using all hosts for both reads and writes might also cause rollbacks due to the optimistic locking in Galera.
 If two connections try to write to the same row at the same time, one of them will receive a roll back.
 In case your workload has such concurrent updates, it is advised to only use one node in Galera to write to.
 Therefore you want a manager that keeps track of the internal state of your database cluster.

-Both HAProxy and MaxScale will offer you the functionality to monitor the database hosts and keep state of your cluster and its topology.
-For replication setups, in case a slave replica is down, both HAProxy and MaxScale can redistribute the connections to another host.
-But if a replication master is down, HAProxy will deny the connection and MaxScale will give back a proper error to the client.
+Both HAProxy and ProxySQL will offer you the functionality to monitor the MySQL/MariaDB database hosts and keep state of your cluster and its topology.
+For replication setups, in case a slave replica is down, both HAProxy and ProxySQL can redistribute the connections to another host.
+But if a replication master is down, HAProxy will deny the connection and ProxySQL will give back a proper error to the client.
 For Galera setups, both load balancers can elect a master node from the Galera cluster and only send the write operations to that specific node.

-On the surface HAProxy and MaxScale may seem to be similar solutions, but they differ a lot in features and the way they distribute connections and queries.
-Both HAProxy and MaxScale can distribute connections using round-robin.
-You can utilize the round-robin also to split reads by designating a specific port for sending reads to the slaves and another port to send writes to the master.
-Your application will have to decide whether to use the read or write port.
-Since MaxScale is an intelligent proxy, it is database aware and is also able to analyze your queries.
-MaxScale is able to do read/write splitting on a single port by detecting whether you are performing a read or write operation and connecting to the designated slaves or master in your cluster.
-MaxScale includes additional functionality like binlog routing, audit logging and query rewriting but we will have to cover these in a separate article.
+On the surface HAProxy and ProxySQL may seem to be similar solutions, but they differ a lot in features and the way they distribute connections and queries.
+HAProxy supports a number of balancing algorithms like least connections, source, random and round-robin while ProxySQL distributes connections using the weight-based round-robin algorithm (equal weight means equal distribution).
+Since ProxySQL is an intelligent proxy, it is database aware and is also able to analyze your queries.
+ProxySQL is able to do read/write splitting based on query rules where you can forward the queries to the designated slaves or master in your cluster.
+ProxySQL includes additional functionality like query rewriting, caching and query firewall with real-time, in-depth statistics generation about the workload.

 That should be enough background information on this topic, so let’s see how you can deploy both load balancers for MySQL replication and Galera topologies.